luckyluk92/SGJ2015/README.md

 #Welcome to Corp La Beouf!

 We are team Romb and we present you our evil corporation simulator!
+The game was made in 46 hours during the Slavic Game Jam 2015.
 ##IDEA

 You take the role of an evil manager who needs to MOTIVATE the employees in order to earn money and not bankrupt as long as possible